samboy/ObHack/FreeDoom/README.md

 ## Designed for ObHack

-This wad, while a very short playable Doom2-like came, is designed to be played with ObHack-generated wads.
+This wad, while a very short playable Doom2-like game, is designed to be played with ObHack-generated wads.
 ObHack is set up to, by default, make a particular megawad which I consider to be the “canonical” default megawad for this FreeDoom fork.